 Do ask questions

 Ask everyone questions.
 If you meet someone, ask them a question.
 The event organiser may have a certain way they would like things done, or a style they would like you to follow.
 Be sure to ask them how they would feel about you writing any risky angles on particular articles.
-If there is a Q+A during or after your talk, ask questions!
+If there is a Q&A during or after your talk, ask questions!
 If you’re sticking to an angle and the speaker hasn’t touched on it, bring it up.
-If you’ve picked up on something during the talk that could be more interesting, ask them for more detail!
+If you’ve picked up on something during the talk that could be more interesting, ask them for more detail.
 This is your opportunity to steer the talk to help you write your piece.

 Do some research ahead of the event

 There’s nothing worse than being unprepared!
 Be sure to do some background research and make notes about the speakers and authors before you go.
-Not only will this give you a stronger angle for your article, but the background knowledge will help you to put quotes into context and “fluff” out your article with facts and stats.
-Plus, the speakers are much more likely to open up to you if it’s clear that you know a bit about them already.
+Not only will this give you a stronger angle for your article, but the background knowledge will help you to put quotes into context and fill out your article with facts and stats.
+Plus, the speakers are much more likely to open up if it’s clear that you know a bit about them already.

-Do keep an open-mind
+Do keep an open mind